cocomice/EDSS_dep_framework/README.md

   container-cmd:         ["R", "-e", "shiny::runApp('/root/shinyapp', host='0.0.0.0', port=3838)"] # don't change it
   container-image:       cocomcie/test_ic # the image name of your Shiny app
   container-network:     "${proxy.docker.container-network}" # don't change
+  access-groups:         [scientists, stakeholder]  # define which group users can access this app
 ```

 Users may also want to change authorization configuration, which can be found at `users` section.
 Three fields shall be created for each designated user: